 However, what we may call an intellectual process of elaborating images is mixed with another personally devoted one, in which words once again get lost; they can’t fathom the whole process of passage through the choice of techniques, materials, forms, colors, luminosity and also the insistence on some themes – a taste for maps, for example, which allude to routes, real or imagined, through cities.
 Words don’t account for the organization itself that guides a detailed task (translated, for example, into the placement of folders in a filing cabinet).
 All of this is placed, we could say, in the space between the lines of her artwork which aims to reveal the path it has taken in arriving.

 This is what Marina does in this exhibition called Palavra Perdida (Lost Word).
 Born in the capital of Alagoas, Maceió, where she spent her childhood, today she lives in the state capital of Rio Grande do Sul, Porto Alegre.
 Having traveled to many cities around the world, she seeks, in the routes she takes through scribbling, letters, pages of books, filing cabinets, maps and cities, to traverse her path in a way that is more and more conscious and careful.
 And if she chose to explore this aspect – her relationship to writing – which has never ceased to be a central issue of the visual arts – it is to value and go deeply into investigating the specificity of the graphic and the image.

-Text written for the solo exhibition Palavra Perdida (Lost Word), in Galeria Virgilio (São Paulo, Brasil), on October 2008.
+Text was written for the solo exhibition Palavra Perdida (Lost Word), in Galeria Virgilio (São Paulo, Brasil), in October 2008.